National Insurance for company directors

-Contributions are calculated on annual earnings but they’re still paid to HMRC after you run your usual payroll eg, weekly, monthly or quarterly.
+Contributions are calculated on annual earnings but they’re still paid to HMRC after you run your usual payroll (for example, weekly, monthly or quarterly).

 Category letter changes

-The director might be due a National Insurance refund if their category letter changes (eg because they join a contracted-out pension scheme you run).
+The director might be due a National Insurance refund if their category letter changes (for example, because they join a contracted-out pension scheme you run).

 Use your payroll software to recalculate their National Insurance, either at the time of the change or the end of the tax year.

 When an employee stops being a director

 After you’ve paid the employee for the last time, tell HMRC by deleting the ‘Director’s NIC calculation method’ entry in the FPS.